passageidentity/passage-go/README.md

 ## Authenticating an HTTP request

-To attribute an HTTP request to a specific user, you can pass an `http.Request` type to the Passage `AuthenticateRequest` function.
+To authenticate an HTTP request to a specific user, you can pass an `http.Request` type to the Passage `AuthenticateRequest` function.
 For example:

 ```go
 import (